whitejv/SensorX/notes/Design Notes/IMPLEMENTATION_STRATEGY.md

 - ✅ Future test: Verify fan control with BME280 when Phase 6 is complete

 **Hardware Required**:
-- GPIO21 configured for fan control output (changed from GPIO16 to avoid UART conflict)
+- GPIO0 configured for fan control output (moved from GPIO21 to free SPI SCK)
-- Fan connected to GPIO21
+- Fan connected to GPIO0
 - BME280 sensor (optional - will be added in Phase 6)

 **Success Criteria**: